 Here are 4 inspiring flavors to make these overnight oats your own:

-Indian-style: Take inspiration from kheer and add ¼ teaspoon cardamom and a tiny pinch of saffron during soaking.
+- Indian flavors: Take inspiration from Kheer and add ¼ teaspoon of cardamom and a tiny pinch of saffron during soaking.
 Finish with pistachios.

 Recipe Tips & Notes

-- Oats: Use rolled oats as opposed to quick oats or steel-cut oats (both do not absorb liquid the same way).
+- Oats: Rolled oats work better for this recipe since quick oats or steel-cut oats do not absorb liquid the same way.
 Opt for certified gluten-free if that is a dietary concern.

 - Sweetener: Keep it low-carb with Lakanto sugar-free maple syrup or 1 teaspoon of allulose blend.
 Feel free to use regular sugar or maple syrup.

-- Milk: I use almond milk for its nutritional value and for keeping it low-carb, but you can use your choice of dairy or oat, cashew or coconut milk.
+- Milk: I use almond milk for its nutritional value and for keeping it low-carb, but you can use dairy, oat, cashew, or coconut milk too.

 - Oats and Chia Seed Ratio: You can change the quantities of rolled oats and chia seeds based on your preference.
 Another possible combination can be ¼-cup rolled oats + 2 teaspoons chia seeds.

-- Oats-to-Liquid Ratio: Use a 1:2 ratio of oats + chia seeds to dairy-free milk.
-If you would prefer fewer chia seeds, stick to the quantity mentioned above.
+- Oats-to-Liquid Ratio: Use a 1:2 oats + chia seeds ratio to milk.
+If you prefer fewer chia seeds, stick to the quantity mentioned above.

 Frequently Asked Questions

-Chia seeds are packed with fiber, protein, healthy omega-3 fats, and antioxidants.
-A small amount goes a long way and it's a wonderful nutrient boost to add to your diet.
+Chia seeds contain fiber, protein, healthy omega-3 fats, and antioxidants.
+A small amount goes a long way and they're a wonderful nutrient boost to add to your diet.

-Chia seeds and oats should soak in the liquid for at least 2 hours, but the longer they soak, the more they will absorb the liquid.
-For best results, soak for at least 8 hours.
+Chia seeds and oats should soak in the liquid for at least 2 hours, but the longer they soak, the more liquid they absorb.
+For creamier results, soak for at least 8 hours.

 More Healthy Breakfast Recipes